-Current is supplied to the automatic float switches whenever the batteries are connected.
-The bilge pump switch at the helm is supplied current when the 2 ("number" 2), battery switch is in the "ON" position.
-The breaker for the manual switch located in a switch panel in the cockpit.
+Current is supplied to the automatic pump whenever the batteries are connected.
+The bilge pump switch in the helm is supplied current when the house battery switch is in the "ON" position.
+Breakers for both the manual and the automatic functions are located on the MDP.

-Activate the manual bilge pump briefly each time the boat is used to ensure pumps are operating properly.
-Activate the automatic switch manually to verify operation by placing a wet rag across the sensor and mounting bracket.
+Activate the manual bilge pump briefly each time the boat is used to ensure pump is operating properly.
+Activate the automatic switch manually to verify operation by spraying water in the aft bilge until the automatic switch activates the pump.
 There is a delay built into the switch before the pump will activate.
-The pump will continue to operate for a short time after the rag is removed.
-Refer to the Water Witch manufacturer's information under "Plumbing" for more information.
+The pump will continue to operate for a short time after the water is removed.
+Refer to the bilge pump manufacturer's information under "Plumbing" for more information.